micropython/oofatfs/src/00readme.txt

   _USE_FSINFO

   When _USE_FSINFO is set to 1, FSInfo is used for FAT32 volume.
+The initial value is 0.
+(FSInfo is not used)

   _USE_SJIS

   When _USE_SJIS is set to 1, Shift_JIS code set can be used as a file name, otherwire second byte of double-byte characters will be collapted.
 The initial value is 1.

   _USE_NTFLAG

   When _USE_NTFLAG is set to 1, upper/lower case of the file/dir name is
   preserved.
 Note that the files are always accessed in case insensitive.
+  The initial value is 1.

   _USE_MKFS